vzool/docs/api/reference.md

 ### Get Revisions

-Get all item revisions, for all collections within this instance
+Get all item revisions, for all collections within this instance.

 ```http
 GET /revisions